deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   The checksum in the specified TCNID does not validate.
     *   Domain name is under tld which doesn't exist.
 *   2005
-    *   Domain name must have exactly one part above the tld.
+    *   Domain name must have exactly one part above the TLD.
+    *   Domain name must not equal an existing multi-part TLD.
     *   The requested fee is expressed in a scale that is invalid for the given currency.
     *   The specified TCNID is invalid.